termehs/multigraphr/README.md

 The results show that we have strong evidence for the null such that we fail to reject it.
-Thus, there is not a significant difference between the observed and the expected edge multiplicity sequence based on the two IEA models.
+Thus, there is not a significant difference between the observed and the expected edge multiplicity sequence according on the two IEA models.
 Statistics derived under these models presented above can thus be used to analyze the structure of these multigraphs.

 ## Theoretical Background